• Skip to primary navigation

 Family moves, health issues, and other "real life" challenges may mean we have a few weeks left of school work to complete as we creep into July.
 And that's okay.

-We can catch up over the summer, and start our new year's curriculum in September.
+We can catch up over the summer and start our new year's curriculum in September.
 We also get a jump on our homeschool organization by clearing out old and unused items.

 We're going into our ninth year of using Sonlight® as our core curriculum.
 Sonlight is a literature-intensive program, which fits our family culture perfectly (everyone's a reader here).
 And by sticking to a relaxed homeschool schedule during the summer, the kids have the chance to revisit their favorite books from the previous months.

-Some weeks we visit the library to borrow more books on a new favorite topic.
 And if there's a challenging subject, (this year it's Grade 2 Singapore Math), we review it - just a little - each day through the summer.

-#4.
-Makes it Easier to "Get Back To School" in September
+4. Makes it Easier to "Get Back To School" in September

 Yet having a loosely structured day lets them ease back into our more structured schedule when September rolls around.